dotnet/runtime/docs/design/mono/components.md

     runtime in the application bundle, or (for static components) that must be linked with the runtime to enable the components' functionality.
 Each item in the list has metadata `ComponentName` (e.g. `'hot_reload'`), `IsStub` (`true` or `false`), `Linking` (`'static'` or `'dynamic'`).
-This output should be used by the workloads when linking the app and runtime.
+This output should be used by the workloads when linking the app and runtime if the workload uses an allow list of native libraries to link or bundle.
+  - output `@(_MonoRuntimeComponentDontLink)` a list of library names (relative to the `native/` subdirectory of the rutnime pack) that should be excluded from the application bundle (for dynamic linking) or that should not be passed to the native linker (for static linking).
+This output should be used by workloads that just link or bundle every native library from `native/` in order to filter the contents of the subdirectory to exclude the disabled components (and to exclude the static library stubs for the enabled components when static linking).

+Generally workloads should only use one of `@(_MonoRuntimeComponentLink)` or `@(_MonoRuntimeComponentDontLink)`, depending on whether they use an allow or block list for the contents of the `native/` subdirectory.

 Example fragment (assuming the mono workload has been imported):